MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-QuarantineMessage.md

 You don't need to use this parameter with the Type parameter.

-For files protected by Safe Attachments for SharePoint, OneDrive, and Microsoft Teams, the detection information can be found in CustomData field in the output.
+For files quarantined by Safe Attachments for SharePoint, OneDrive, and Microsoft Teams, the detection information can be found in CustomData field in the output.

 ```yaml
 Type: QuarantineMessageTypeEnum[]